 Although it is illegal, the reality may be when you discuss the minimum wage with your boss

-they may decide they don't need you anymore.
+they will decide they don't need you anymore.

-There is a way to keep your job and get the minimum wage:
+This is a way to keep your job and get what you are owed:

 The minimum shift length is two hours.
 You must be paid for a minimum of two hours whenever you show up to a scheduled shift.